Hello & Welcome to the Quick Write Club FAQ page!

 Do I have to share what I write?

 Heck, no!
 After our timed writing, everyone is invited to share either a ‘snippet’ of their writing (content) OR about the writing process they experienced in the sessions that include sharing time.
 Though the conversation is always thought-provoking, sharing is always optional.
 Sharing personal writing (your words) is never required.
-Contributing to the conversation is expected in the “community” session.

 I’m a teen.
 Can I join?